Storage/Computer Rack

 Pre-drilling

-It was very important to pre-drill the holes in the sheets, and also the batons to match.
+It was very important to pre-drill the holes in the sheets and batons to match.
 I made a simple sliding jig from a spare sheet and some metal offcuts.

 The jig was arranged to have four holes near one end and to slide parallel over a sheet.

-With the first sheet marked up with the correct baton centers (i.e. where I wanted to drill the holes), I could simply slide the jig to the next baton location, drill four holes and repeat.
+With the first sheet marked up with the correct baton centres (i.e. where I wanted to drill the holes), I could slide the jig to the next baton location, drill four holes and repeat.

-Once the first sheet was fully drilled and checked, it was a simple matter to clamp the other sheets to the first, using it as a massive drill jig.
+Once the first sheet was fully drilled and checked, it was simple to clamp the other sheets to it, using it as a massive drill jig.

-This made is possible to replicate the hole pattern accurately enough.
+This made it possible to replicate the hole pattern accurately enough.

-Once all the sheets were drilled, the drill jig was modified to hold batons in an appropriate way, so they could also be pre-drilled.
+Once all the sheets were drilled, the drill jig was modified to hold batons appropriately so they could also be pre-drilled.

-Due to the quantity involved and the need to countersink the baton holes as well, this took quite some time.
+This took quite some time due to the quantity involved and the need to countersink the baton holes as well.

 Final Layout